 Background and Intent: The Urban Village Center is a neighborhood-scaled, mixed-use node that serves as a retail, business, and service destination for neighborhood residents.
 Urban Village Centers are found in several districts throughout Bloomington.
 They should be designed to serve the neighborhood adequately while also balancing usage from surrounding areas.
-First floor uses are mostly retailoriented, with upper floors focusing on residential and office uses.
-The Urban Village Center can lead to environmental, social, and economic progress by reducing the neighborhoods's carbon footprint, improving neighborhood diversity and interaction, and providing employment opportunities and convenient access to goods and services.
-Attracting interest for redevelopment and employment is an important part of strengthening and sustaining these neighborhoods.
-Given the potential benefits, consideration of appropriate new Urban Village Centers is warranted for the future.
+First floor uses are mostly retail oriented, with upper floors focusing on residential and office uses.
+The Urban Village Center can lead to environmental, social, and economic progress with denser, more livable, and walkable neighborhoods.
+They can help to public art must be standard elements in site design.
+Urban Village Centers must not significantly detract from the livability of these neighborhoods through unreasonable traffic, lighting, noise, litter, or other impacts.
+Balancing the benefits of Urban Village Centers with the livability of neighborhoods necessitates careful planning and can vary from one location to another.
+It requires thorough neighborhood outreach, from preliminary concepts through final project approval.